YouGamesYT/My-wav-files-for-projects/README.md

 # My-wav-files-for-projects
-This repositori ISNT FOR REDISTRIBUITION, because it contains COPYRIGHTED MATERIAL, so DO NOT DOWNLOAD ANYTHING FROM IT!
+This repository ISNT FOR REDISTRIBUITION, because it contains COPYRIGHTED MATERIAL, so DO NOT DOWNLOAD ANYTHING FROM IT!
 You have been warned!